moroccan-competitive-programmers/codeit-v4/README.md

 ### Problem D: We want to play a game
 - **Author** : Tarik Ed
 - **Description**:
-  - Representation in d is fancy if n%d==3, d is fancier if there are minimum of consecutive zeros after the 3
+  - Representation in d is fancy if `n % d == 3`, `d` is fancier if there are minimum of consecutive zeros after the `3`
 - **Solution**:
-  - For every divisor d>4 of n-3 store the largest power of d in a list, then take the smallest value.
+  - For every divisor `d>4` of `n - 3` store the largest power of d in a list, then take the smallest value.
 - **Complexity**:

 ### Problem I: Triangles and stuff